Beechcraft Model 18: Design and development

 By the late 1930s, Beechcraft management speculated that a demand would exist for a new design dubbed the Model 18, which would have a military application, and increased the main production facilities.
 The design was mainly conventional for the time, including twin radial engines, all-metal semimonocoque construction with fabric-covered control surfaces, and tailwheel undercarriage.
 Less conventional was the twin-tailfin configuration.
 The Model 18 can be mistaken for the larger Lockheed Electra series of airliners, which closely resemble it.

 Early production aircraft were powered either by two 330-hp (250-kW) Jacobs L-6s or 350-hp (260-kW) Wright R-760Es.
-The 450-hp (336-kW) Pratt & Whitney R-985 became the definitive engine from the prewar C18S onwards.
-The Beech 18 prototype first flew on January 15, 1937.
+The 450-hp (336-kW) Pratt & Whitney R-985 "Wasp Junior" nine-cylinder radial engine became the definitive powerplant from the prewar C18S onwards.
+The Beech 18 prototype first flew on 15 January 1937, and type certification followed on 4 March that year.

-The aircraft has used a variety of engines and has had a number of airframe modifications to increase gross weight and speed.
-At least one aircraft was modified to a 600-hp (447-kW) Pratt & Whitney R-1340 powerplant configuration.
+The Model 18 has used a variety of engines and has had a number of airframe modifications to increase gross weight and speed.
+At least one aircraft was modified to utilize 600-hp (447-kW) Pratt & Whitney R-1340 "Wasp" powerplants.
 With the added weight of about 200 lb (91 kg) per engine, the concept of a Model 18 fitted with R-1340 engines was deemed unsatisfactory due to the weakest structural area of the aircraft being the engine mounts.
 Nearly every airframe component has been modified.

 In 1955, deliveries of the Model E18S commenced; the E18S featured a fuselage that was extended 6 in higher for more headroom in the passenger cabin.
 All later Beech 18s (sometimes called Super 18s) featured this taller fuselage, and some earlier models (including one AT-11) have been modified to this larger fuselage.
 The Model H18, introduced in 1963, featured optional tricycle undercarriage.
 Unusually, the undercarriage was developed for earlier-model aircraft under an STC by Volpar, and installed in H18s at the factory during manufacture.
 A total of 109 H18s was built with tricycle undercarriage, and another 240 earlier-model aircraft were modified with this.

-Construction of the Beechcraft Model 18 ended in 1970 with a final Model H18 going to Japan Airlines.
+Construction of the Beechcraft Model 18 ended in 1970 with a final Model H18 going to Miyazaki Aviation College, Japan.
 Through the years, 32 variations of the basic design had flown, over 200 improvement modification kits were developed, and almost 8,000 aircraft were built.
 In one case, the aircraft was modified to a triple tail, trigear, humpbacked configuration and appeared similar to a miniature Lockheed Constellation.
 Another distinctive conversion was carried out by Pacific Airmotive as the PacAero Tradewind.
 This featured a lengthened nose to accommodate the tricycle nosewheel, and the Model 18's twin tailfins were replaced by a single fin.